History of Khiva - Part 5

 The ancient Khivan cultural traditions reflected in architecture and art, refined through the centuries, have been very influential in both medieval and modern times.
-Scholars have pointed out that pictures of dancing warriors, looking like ancient Khivans, elegant harpists revived in the art of Khorezmian khalfa, and magnificent pictures of wall painting revived by local artists are important links in the chain that connects us ancient Khorezmian civilization.
+Scholars have pointed out that pictures of dancing warriors, looking like ancient Khivans, elegant harpists revived in the art of Khorezmian khalfa, and magnificent pictures of wall painting revived by local artists are important links in the chain that connects us with ancient Khorezmian civilization.
 Talented Khiva masters in their works of literature and art thus preserve precious monuments of antiquity.

 During the third and fourth centuries, Khorezm made a transition into a feudal political system with the accompanying changes in its social and political life.
 The cultural development of Khorezm towns and cities in the period of the early Middle Ages (the fifth — eighth centuries) can be seen in the example of Berkut-kala oasis.
 Research on the estates (khauli) of this oasis has revealed the unique large-family community structure of the agricultural population surrounding Khiva.
 According to archaeological data, the culture of Khivans in the early medieval period was influenced by the Saks tribes, which came from the around the Sir-Darya and the Aral Sea.